 We aim to create a supportive space as possible enabling participants to fully engage with the practice without having other responsibilities.
 A server meditator will be available throughout offering practical support and guaranteeing a smooth running of the event.
 She or he will also take care of buying in the food and doing the cooking.

-You can attend for shorter periods but to keep disruption to a minimum, you will have to join at the beginning of the retreat.
-Only experienced practitioners may join halfway, i.e. on the change-over day of Thursday the 17th May or 6th September respectively.
+It will be possible to attend for shorter periods but to keep disruption to a minimum, you will have to join at the beginning of the retreat.
+Only experienced practitioners may join halfway, i.e. on the change-over day of Tuesday 14th May or Thursday 5th September respectively.

 For the full two weeks: £ 559

 For shorter stays a sliding scale applies, e.g.: 7-days will cost £ 301